vatsanaij/info/README.md

 ## Experiences
 **Research Assistant** at VISTEC (July– August 2018)<br>
-  - Design and manufacture exoskeleton suit mockup for the greeting with her royal highness, Princess Sirindhorn.
+  -Design and manufacture exoskeleton suit mockup for the greeting with her royal highness, Princess Sirindhorn.

 **Maintenance Engineer** at SCG Chemicals, (August 2015 - June 2018)<br>
-  - Maintain and improve machine/process performance in field of instrumentation and control system in petrochemical plant.
+  -Maintain and improve machine/process performance in field of instrumentation and control system in petrochemical plant.